-They range from the Greek explorer Pytheas to the Marseille-born architect Pierre Paul Puget or Edmund Dantès, the hero of Alexandre Dumas' The Count of Mont Cristo.
+They range from the Greek explorer Pytheas and Julius Caeser (who conquered Marseille in 49 BC) to the Marseille-born architect Pierre Paul Puget or Edmund Dantès, the hero of Alexandre Dumas' The Count of Mont Cristo.

-Then follows a short filmed lecture by an expert in the field; these are in French only at the moment, though a multilingual audioguide is available, as well as a detailled English-language booklet (free with your ticket) and there are explanatory panels in English, French and Italian throughout the museum.
+Then follows a short filmed lecture by an expert in the field; these are in French only at the moment, though a very good multilingual audioguide is available, as well as a detailled English-language booklet (free with your ticket).
+There are explanatory panels in English, French and Italian throughout the museum.

 There is also (rather limited) signage in braille and some exhibits can be touched.
 It goes without saying that the entire space is wheelchair-accessible.

-A parallel circuit for children offers fun little educational games: for example, they're invited to play dice like the ancients or build a small-scale model of Le Corbusier's Radiant City using the architect's modular apartments.
+A parallel circuit for children, pictured, offers fun little educational games: for example, they're invited to play dice like the ancients or build a small-scale model of Le Corbusier's Radiant City using the architect's modular apartments.

-Closed to the public for some time because of damage caused by vagrants and vandals, the Jardin des Vestiges can now be visited again, though you do have to pass through the museum to access it.
+Closed to the public for some time because of damage caused by vagrants and vandals, the Jardin des Vestiges can now be visited again too, though you do have to pass through the museum to access it.

 Where: Musée d'Histoire de Marseille, square Belsunce, 13001 Marseille.
 Tel: (+33) 4 91 55 36 00.
 Website for the Musée d'Histoire de Marseille

-How to get there: Metro line 1 (stop Vieux Port) or tram line 2 (stop Belsunce Alcazar).
+How to get there: Metro line 1 (stop Vieux Port) or tram lines 2 or 3 (stop Belsunce Alcazar).